skinny-framework/skinny-framework.github.io/source/documentation/view-templates.html.md

 ./skinny run
 ```

-For instance, if you use jade instead, above code will be simpler like this.
+For instance, if you use Jade instead, the above code will look like this.
 Scaml is very similar.

 ```
 -@val members: Seq[model.Member]